 Project Development Fund

-More than 50 applications have been received over the course of the year, and were processed on a first-come, first-served basis until the allocated budget for the program was fully committed.
+The Fund received more than 90 applications over the course of the year, and those applications were processed on a first-come, first-served basis, until the allocated budget for the program was fully committed.

-Creative BC anticipates the Fund will reopen in the new fiscal year.
-All news and dates will be announced in the Creative BC Calendar.
+Creative BC anticipates the fund will reopen in the new fiscal year to projects with the necessary development triggers.
+Any updates will be announced in the Creative BC newsletter.

 What is the Project Development Fund?